leakless21/omoai/docs/reference.md

 - Example requests and responses
 - Real-time API exploration

-Access the documentation at: http://localhost:8000/schema
+Access the documentation at: <http://localhost:8000/schema>

-# Pipeline Endpoint Guide
+## Pipeline Endpoint Guide

 This document provides a comprehensive guide to the `/pipeline/` endpoint, including detailed examples of different configurations and their responses.

-## Overview
+## Pipeline Overview

 The `/pipeline/` endpoint is the primary interface to the OmoAI audio processing system.
 It executes the complete workflow: